 The Hotter'N Hell Hundred is one of the oldest and largest events in the US.
 It grew from efforts to find a way for Wichita Falls to celebrate its centennial in 1982, with a bike ride – 100 miles in 100 degree heat – the most popular.
 Three decades on and it's grown to include USA Cycling Criterium and Road Races, plus a mountain bike race, over a weekend festival of cycling.

 Lake Taupo Cycle Challenge, New Zealand

-Since the first event with 26 participants in 1977, the Lake Taupo Cycle Challenge has steadily grown into one of New Zealand's most popular sporting events and is now part of the UCI Golden Bike Series.
+Since the first event with 26 participants in 1977, the Lake Taupo Cycle Challenge has steadily grown into one of New Zealand's most popular sporting events.
 The main event involves a single 160km loop of Lake Taupo, but more ambitious types can attempt varying degrees of enduro madness (the Extreme Enduro involves a staggering eight laps of the lake).